Home > Become a Notary > How to Become a New Jersey Notary

 Who appoints notaries in New Jersey?

-The state treasurer appoints and commissions New Jersey notaries, and the Department of the Treasury’s Notary Public Unit receives the applications for appointment and reappointment as a notary public, administers the commissioning process, and maintains an electronic database of active notaries.
+The state treasurer appoints and commissions New Jersey notaries.
+The Department of the Treasury’s Notary Public Unit receives the applications for appointment and reappointment as a notary public, administers the commissioning process, and maintains an electronic database of active notaries.

 New Jersey Division of Revenue and Enterprise Services